 MSEC is allocated by auction for a period no more than two years ahead of the period of use and is also calculated in accordance with Special Condition C8D Part C Paragraph 9 of National Grid's GT Licence.
-National Grid is obliged to make available for sale in the MSEC auctions capacity at the level of the NTS initial baseline entry capacity level, as set out in the NTS Gas Transporter Licence, plus any funded obligated incremental entry capacity previously released less any NTS initial baseline entry capacity already sold in previous auctions.
+National Grid is obliged to make available for sale in the MSEC auctions capacity at the level of the NTS non-incremental obligated entry capacity level, as set out in the NTS Gas Transporter Licence, plus any incremental obligated entry capacity previously released less any obligated entry capacity already sold in previous auctions6.
 Any remaining capacity for the succeeding month that has not been sold in the MSEC allocations is offered for sale in a series of Rolling Monthly Transfer and Trade System Entry Capacity (RMTTSEC) auctions.
 The MSEC and RMTTSEC allocation is on a pay as bid basis.